 Thankfully, by Valentine's Day it was done.
 The family walked around with the builder checking the work.

-“I love the backward clock,” said dad as we prowled around the new bar now three times larger than the previous model.
+“I love the backward clock,” said Dad as we prowled around the new bar now three times larger than the previous model.
 “If late drinkers can’t work out what the time is, they’ll say fuck it, let’s have another one.”

 “Where did you find the clock?” said Lucia hugging little Silvia who burped as she kicked her legs.

-“How cute,” said Donna gazing at her adoringly.
+“How cute,” said Donna gazing at her.

 “David Wilkes sent it from Canada as a thank-you for our hospitality,” I said.
 “He dedicated his book to the hotel.”